Missouri governor, opponent of mandatory masks, has COVID-19

 Parson is self-isolating in the governor’s mansion, Williams said.
 His wife is isolating at their home in Bolivar in southwestern Missouri.

-Schmitt’s spokesman said the attorney general took a rapid test on Wednesday and the result was negative.
+Schmitt’s spokesman said the attorney general took a rapid test Wednesday, and the result was negative.
 Spokespeople for the other officeholders didn’t immediately respond to email messages.

 Parson, 65, is facing Democratic State Auditor Nicole Galloway in the November election.
 The two were supposed to debate Friday in a forum hosted by the Missouri Press Association, but it has been postponed, said Mark Maassen, executive director of the association.
 He said the forum will be rescheduled.